-Liebenthal, Kansas in Rush County, was established in 1876 by immigrants of the Saratov/Volga region of Ukraine in Russia.
-Located on Big Timber Creek, it is one of the oldest settlements of several communities in Ellis and Rush Counties founded by these immigrants who were under the jurisdiction of Francis Joseph I, Austrian Emperor of the Holy Roman Empire.
+Liebenthal, Kansas, in Rush County, was established in 1876 by immigrants from the Saratov/Volga region of Ukraine in Russia.
+Located on Big Timber Creek, it is one of the oldest settlements of several communities in Ellis and Rush Counties, founded by immigrants under the jurisdiction of Francis Joseph I, Austrian Emperor of the Holy Roman Empire.

-In 1875 the Czar of Russia sent out a decree that the German colonists had lost their 100 years of special privileges and must fulfill the same duties and military obligations as all other Russian citizens.
-Many of them arranged to come to the United States, leaving Russia on October 24, 1875, boarding a steamship in Germany, and landing at Baltimore, Maryland, three weeks later.
+In 1875, the Czar of Russia sent a decree that the German colonists had lost their 100 years of special privileges and must fulfill the same duties and military obligations as all other Russian citizens.
+Many arranged to come to the United States, leaving Russia on October 24, 1875, boarding a steamship in Germany, and landing at Baltimore, Maryland, three weeks later.

 The Russian immigrants donated two acres for a new Roman Catholic Church, but services were held at private residences until it could be built.
 The church was completed in 1878, and in the fall of 1889, a parish house was added to the property.
 The first parochial school was built in 1897.
 The settlement received a post office on November 28, 1899.

 By the turn of the century, the settlement boasted more than 500 people, and plans were made to build a new church.
 From 1902 to 1905, residents labored to complete a large St. Joseph’s Kirche of native stone.
 An Austrian/German artist made the stained glass windows.
 The first church was then utilized as a school.
 Despite the town’s size, reports of the city in 1910 describe it as having only one general store.

 On two occasions, a fire destroyed the wood sections of the cathedral’s roof, but the church was restored both times and continues to stand today as one of the most beautiful churches on the Kansas plains.
 The rectory and parochial school are constructed of native stone quarried near the community.